 The sale followed the three-year-old Auckland startup jettisoning its half-dozen staff.

-ThisData makes technology that helps automatically detect out-of-the-ordinary behaviour by a user of a service that indicates someone else is using their account -- possibly after stealing details via a phishing scam.
+ThisData made technology that helps automatically detect out-of-the-ordinary behaviour by a user of a service that indicates someone else is using their account -- possibly after stealing details via a phishing scam.
 It doesn’t sell directly to the public but rather licenses its product to companies that make cloud or “SaaS” (software-as-a-service) apps.

 OneLogin's clients include Pinterest and the AAA (the US version of our AA).

 Founder and chief executive Rich Chetwynd describes it as an asset sale, which includes ThisData’s technology, brand and website (the rump of what’s left has been renamed TD Ltd).

 Mr Chetwynd will work for OneLogin post-sale but tells NBR he will remain in New Zealand.
 There were previously six staff, but he says that number was "whittled down" to just himself in the build up to the deal.